mate-academy/py-taxi-service-forms/README.md

 # Taxi service home page

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start
+- Use the following command to load prepared data from fixture to test and debug your code:
+  `python manage.py loaddata taxi_service_db_data.json`.

+Feel free to add more data using admin, if needed.

 In this task, you should implement the home page of the site.